9 min read

 Let’s take a look at more statistics from the NCAA website:

-Final Four Facts
+Final Four strategies

 Remember, even if your bracket seems busted after the first round, you get more points for correctly picking teams that make it to the later rounds.
 If you pick a single team that makes it to the Final Four, you could win the pool if that team wins the National Championship.